launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/managers/README.md

 The root parameter type for these methods is `ClientLoadContext`.
 However, like with `@onLocationChange` methods, these methods can build up more complex parameter types, making use of dependency injection.
-The container used to resolve the dependency will be injected with a single instance of `ClientLoadContext`.
+The container used to resolve the dependency will be injected with the fields of `ClientLoadContext`.

 #### Manager methods as Sagas
 All of the examples above show `async` methods.
 For simple use cases, this might be sufficient.
 However, for more